raindancers/raindancers-network.raindancers-cdk/README.md

 import { Evpc } from 'raindancers-cdk.raindancers-network';
 ```

-### VPC
+## VPC
 Many projects need a Virtual Private Cloud network.
 This can be provided by creating an instance of ```EVpc``` :
 ```
 const shineyEvpc = new Evpc(this, 'EnterpriseVPC');
 ```

-### Using IPAM address Pool for Addressing
+### Using IPAM address Pool for Addressing in Cidr

 Creating a vpc that gets its Ip Address allocation from an IPAM pool, requires providing a netmask and ipamPoolId.
 Only one of ipamPoolId or cidr is allowed.
+The underlying resource that creates a VPC natively consumes IPAM.

 ```
 const shineyEpvc = new Evpc(this, 'EnterpriseVPC', {